HwWobbe/Wip-Main/README.md

 * TopicClusters obviously need to emerge
   * this is one aspect of the Quest for Productivity via InformationDensity ( via MetaData )

+* Extend EdDf into the IVI support activities

 #### -15
 - refine the Ethics prompt and find the prepared copies for distribution in the imminent discussion,
   - ...